Aastha20804/Internship_projects/README.md

 # Internship_projects
-I have created a project in python
+I have created this project in python